-Overview of Minimum Wage in Massachusetts
+Minimum Wage in Massachusetts

-What is Minimum Wage
+What is Minimum Wage in Massachusetts

 Recent Changes to Massachusetts Minimum Wage Law

-In 2018, the Massachusetts Governor Charlie Baker signed a comprehensive set of changes to the wage and hour laws, including the minimum wage in Massachusetts. the minimum wage will increase each year between now and 2023, capping out at $15 per hour for most employees and $5.75 per hour for tipped employees.
+In 2018, Massachusetts Governor Charlie Baker signed a comprehensive set of changes to the wage and hour laws, including the minimum wage in Massachusetts.
+The minimum wage increases each year between now and 2023, capping out at $15 per hour for most employees and $5.75 per hour for tipped employees.

 The schedule for increase of the minimum wage rates is as follows:

 Unless there are further changes, from 2023 forward the $15 minimum wage will apply.
 For tipped employees, the amount of tips and wages combined must equal the overall minimum wage as it increases year over year.

 What Happens if Employees Are Not Paid Minimum Wage in Massachusetts?

 Under Massachusetts law, the state minimum wage is strictly enforced.
 If an employer does not pay minimum wage, they can be sued in court.
 If they are found liable, the law requires that the employer pay three times the employee's unpaid wages.
 The employer is also required to pay the employee's attorneys' fees and costs.

 Violations must be reported first to the Massachusetts Attorney General.
 The Attorney General may choose to investigate the situation, but most often will issue what is known as a "right to sue" letter to the employee.
 If you think you might be owed wages, you should fill out the Attorney General complaint as soon as possible, because this "right to sue letter" is a document you are required to have before filing a civil suit in court to recover your wages.